panosleontsinis/Palestine-Project-Draft/README.md

 # Mechanics

 Users can follow the video guided by the narration.
+Comments section will create areas of discussion where the project leader can interact with the audiencde.
+Timestamps on Youtube could allow users to revisit areas of the video.

 # Aims

 The main aim of the project is to spread awareness about the Israel- Palestine conflict.
+Other benefits arise such as spreading accurate information on such a sensitive topic.

 # Aesthetics

-A Yotube Video should be produced
+A Yotube Video should be produced narrating the led up to the Israeli-Palestine conflict to this date.

 Examples of similar video ideas:
 1. https://www.youtube.com/watch?v=7YIM0BKQi9c